Australian heraldry

-Australian heraldry is the term for the style of armorial achievements, sometimes known as coats of arms, and other heraldic bearings and insignia used in Australia.
+Australian heraldry is the style and tradition of using armorial achievements, sometimes known as coats of arms, and other heraldic bearings and insignia in Australia.
 It largely follows the Gallo-British tradition of heraldry also followed in England, Scotland, Ireland, Canada and New Zealand.

 Heraldic authority

-Australia does not presently have its own independent heraldic authority which grants or records arms, though the College of Arms in London claims to be "the official heraldic authority for...Australia".
+Australia does not have its own heraldic authority which grants or records arms, though the College of Arms in London claims to be "the official heraldic authority" for Australia and much of the Commonwealth.
+They have issued arms in the name of the Australian monarch.
+Additionally, the College's Garter Principal King of Arms is mentioned in the ordinances of the Order of Australia.
+However, the College's authority is disputed by the Australian Heraldry Society.

-Heraldic authority for Australia is officially vested in the Sovereign of Australia, who can delegate that authority to whosoever they choose.
-However, the Australian government has not confirmed that such a delegation to the College of Arms has been made.

-In response to questions submitted by the Australian Heraldry Society, on 7 February 2018 Prime Minister Malcolm Turnbull stated:
+The Australian Heraldry Society argues that the heraldic authority for Australia is vested in the King of Australia, who can delegate that authority to whomever they choose.
+In response to questions submitted by the Society, on 7 February 2018 prime minister Malcolm Turnbull stated:

 Grants of heraldic arms to Australian residents or institutions may be made, depending on their eligibility, by the English College of Arms, Scottish Court of the Lord Lyon, Chief Herald of Ireland, Chief Herald of Canada, State Herald of South Africa or the various authorities in Spain, Belgium, Russia or other places.